-Walking back the Scope 3 requirement would represent a win for those in the corporate world that lobbied against the changes and would deviate from European Union rules such as CSDR -- which would make Scope 3 disclosures mandatory for large companies starting in 2024, Reuters noted.
+Walking back the Scope 3 requirement represents a win for those in the corporate world that lobbied against the changes and would deviate from European Union rules such as CSDR -- which would make Scope 3 disclosures mandatory for large companies starting in 2024, Reuters noted.

-Weighing in on the SEC's strategy, Workiva VP Steve Soter said: “Regardless of the inclusion of Scope 3 emissions, SEC climate rules will still be a tough mountain to climb.
+Added Workiva VP Steve Soter, also ahead of the SEC decision: “Regardless of the inclusion of Scope 3 emissions, SEC climate rules will still be a tough mountain to climb.
 Even if the SEC removes Scope 3 from its climate disclosures, many companies will still need to report on it if they’re doing business in California, under the state’s recent ruling, if they do business in Europe under the CSRD, or if other stakeholders are asking for it.
 Greenhouse gas emissions reporting, especially when combined with financial reporting and subject to assurance, will require integrated processes, teams, and importantly, integrated technology.
 Companies need to prepare now for climate disclosure regulations and by getting ahead they’ll save themselves future headaches.”

 Soter also is the former director of SEC reporting for Overstock.com.